Jason Vosler Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Pirates have the 10th-ranked team ERA across all MLB pitching staffs (3.81).

-- Pirates pitchers combine to allow 20 home runs (one per game), the 10th-fewest in the league.
+- Pirates pitchers combine to allow 20 home runs (0.9 per game), the ninth-fewest in baseball.

-- Keller makes the start for the Pirates, his fifth of the season.
-He is 1-0 with a 3.80 ERA and 25 strikeouts in 23 2/3 innings pitched.
+- Velasquez gets the start for the Pirates, his fifth of the season.
+He is 2-2 with a 5.12 ERA and 17 strikeouts in 19 1/3 innings pitched.

-- The right-hander's most recent appearance was on Sunday against the St. Louis Cardinals, when he tossed six innings, surrendering three earned runs while allowing seven hits.
+- His last appearance came on Wednesday against the Colorado Rockies, when the righty went six innings, surrendering three earned runs while allowing five hits.

+- The 30-year-old has an ERA of 5.12, with 7.9 strikeouts per nine innings, in four games this season.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.